loadfred/tidy-sddm/README.md

 `Palette=Breeze Dark`

-You may create your own color palette using Hex codes (#ffa03d)  or color names (orange) with ...
+You may create your own color palette using Hex codes (#ffa03d) or color names (orange) using the following ...

 ```
 [Palette Name]